 Is the therapist covered by my insurance or can I manage the cost of private pay?

 There may be situations when we are unable to meet your needs, either due to scheduling conflicts, or because we do not treat your particular concern.
-We will be able to offer suggestions for referrals.
+We may be able to offer suggestions for referrals.

 Cheryl Meisterman, Ph.D., L.I.S.W.-S.

 Dr. Meisterman returned to school after ten years as a licensed independent social worker to become a psychologist expanding her knowledge in mind/body/spirit connection.
-Dr. Meisterman specializes in helping children, parents, adults and couples maintain emotional health.
+Dr. Meisterman specializes in helping parents, adults and couples maintain emotional health.
 She uses holistic approaches along with cognitive-behavioral therapy and Eye-Movement Desensitization and Reprocessing (EMDR), when appropriate, to help decrease symptoms related to depression, anxiety, trauma, and spiritual concerns.
 Therapeutic art, guided imagery, meditation, and relaxation techniques are sometimes added to talk therapy.
 Dr. Meisterman has a gentle approach.

 Arline Iannicello, M.A., L.P.C.C.